spryker/spryker-docs/docs/scos/dev/front-end-development/202212.0/oryx/styling/oryx-color-system.md

 ## Color design tokens

-Each color type and its values are provided as a [design token.
-Design tokens are provided as CSS variables to the root of the application.
+Each color type and its values are provided as a _design token_.
+[Design tokens](/docs/scos/dev/front-end-development/{{page.version}}/oryx/styling/oryx-design-tokens.html) are provided as CSS variables to the root of the application.
 The color design tokens follow a consistent naming pattern to improve the integration into your components:

 `--oryx-color-[type]-[step]`